 Mathew told The Telegraph that there are still doubts that the head and spine can be made to successfully integrate with so much of another person's DNA.
 It may also be necessary to transfer its intestinal bacteria.

 But he believes that stem cell transplants could be used to prevent rejection.

 “By assuming the DNA of the brain and spinal cord, as well as a bone marrow donor.
 You would get rid of the donor's DNA and then colonize it with that of the person receiving the body ", he told the newspaper.

-“I mean, there are huge problems with head transplants, but it's possible.
+“I mean, there are huge problems with a head transplant, but it's possible.
 There are thousands of people in hibernation, often just their heads.
-There are companies that really believe they will wake them up one day from death, cure them of disease and give them new bodies.
+There are companies that really believe they will wake them up one day from the dead, cure them of disease and give them new bodies.
 In comparison what I am proposing is quite prudent ".